The Tholsel, Dublin

-The Tholsel was an important building in Dublin, Ireland which combined the function of civic hall, guildhall, court, gaol and even for a period acted as parliament house from 1641-48.
+The Tholsel was an important building in Dublin, Ireland which combined the function of civic hall, guildhall, court house, gaol, meeting place of Dublin Corporation and even for a period (1641–1648) acted as Parliament House.

-In its final form, it was located on Skinners Row within the old city walls of Dublin and its primary purpose was to hold meetings of Dublin Corporation.
-It existed in various forms from after the Norman invasion of Ireland until it was finally demolished around 1809 and was one of the most important and imposing buildings in medieval Dublin.
+Its final iteration was located on Skinners Row within the old city walls of Dublin after having existed in various forms from after the Norman invasion of Ireland until the remaining portions were finally demolished sometime after 1818.
+It was one of the most important and imposing buildings in medieval Dublin.
 It was a secular and commercial focal point within the city walls situated at a major crossroads close to Dublin Castle, St Patrick's Cathedral and Christchurch Cathedral.
 It was one of several tholsels which were constructed in the major cities and towns of medieval Ireland and the Dublin tholsel also housed the first public clock in Ireland on its tower from 1466.